jpzk/cookiecutter-scala-spark/README.md

 # cookiecutter-scala-spark

+The template includes a build.sbt, an assembly.sbt and scripts to submit the spark application to a YARN cluster (run the scripts in top-level folder like `/bin/run-local.sh`.
+Feel free to fork and to add other scripts.

+## Generate a Project Skeleton

 This is a cookiecutter template for Scala Spark applications.
 You need to install cookiecutter first.

   <pre># pip install cookiecutter</pre>

-# Generate a Project Skeleton

 <pre>
   $ cookiecutter https://github.com/jpzk/cookiecutter-scala-spark.git